Workshop2/TinyORM/README.md

 More features to come

-TODO:
+- TODO
     - Multiple generics with multiple tables within a dataset
 	- Saving Framework (TinyObject abstract?)
 		- Attributes
 		- Save directly to tables or SP's